microsoft/promptflow/docs/how-to-guides/deploy-a-flow/deploy-using-kubernetes.md

 1. Build the flow as docker format.
 2. Build the docker image.
 3. Push container image to a registry.
-4. Create Kubernetes deployment yaml
+4. Create Kubernetes deployment yaml.
 5. Apply the deployment.